Closed approximate subgroups: compactness, amenability and approximate lattices: Introduction

 This definition is reminiscent of the construction of the so-called \emph{Schlichting completion} of a pair $(\Gamma,\Lambda)$, where $\Lambda \leq \Gamma$ are discrete groups such that $\Gamma$ commensurates $\Lambda$.
 Indeed if $U$ is also a compact subgroup, then $\Lambda:=f^{-1}(U)$ is commensurated by $\Gamma$.
 See for instance the work of Tzanev \cite{MR2015025} on Hecke pairs or the works of Shalom and Willis \cite{shalom2013commensurated} and of Caprace and Monod \cite[\S 5D]{MR2574741} on commensurators of discrete groups, where this construction plays a key role.

-We will show that good models exist in many situations of interest.
+We will see that good models exist in many situations of interest.
 Indeed our first observation is that for approximate lattices in an ambient group $G$ the existence of a good model is equivalent to being commensurable to a model set via a certain cut-and-project scheme $(G,H,\Gamma)$.

-\begin{proposition} Let $\L$ be a strong or uniform approximate lattice in a locally compact second countable group $G$.
-Then $\L$ is a Meyer subset if and only if it is commensurable to a model set. \end{proposition}
+\begin{proposition} Let $\L$ be an approximate lattice in a locally compact second countable group $G$.
+Then $\L$ is a Meyer subset if and only if it is contained in and commensurable to a model set. \end{proposition}